codeandkey/glou/README.md

 ## glou
 interactive javascript over a peer-to-peer network
 ### purpose
-glou is a peer-to-peer system which makes it extremely simple and straightforward to link services and data transfer over a network.
+glou is a peer-to-peer system which makes it easy to link services and data transfer over a network.

 Every glou node can expose services which each provide an interactive javascript object.